 Haunted Liverpool: St James Cemetery Vampire

-Funnily enough, when me and my friend Ryan was in the cemetery a couple of nights ago practicing light painting photography, Ryan looked over into that part of the cemetery and thought he saw the figure of a man.
-Of course I talked him out of seeing that and I immediately rationalised it being the figure of an angel hugging a cross.
-Did Ryan see the vampire?
+Funnily enough, me and my friend Ryan were in the cemetery a couple of nights ago practicing light painting photography.
+Ryan looks over into the same section of cemetery and thinks he sees the figure of a man.
+Of course, I talked him out of seeing it, as a sceptic would.
+I of course am rationalising the figure to be the monument of an angel.

-The story goes on to tell of other victims being bitten by this vampire and children being chased by it.
-Furthermore, the poor female who lived in the same street as myself, began to feel like she was being watched one night and when she looked out of the window, the blue faced figure gazed up at her.
-She of course immediately retreated and didn’t sleep for the rest of the evening.
-In the morning, a black rose was waiting for her on the steps.
+Slemen’s story tells of other victims being bit by this vampire, and of it chasing children.
+Furthermore, the poor female begins feeling like someone is watching her.
+She looks out of her window and sees the blue faced figure gazing up at her.
+She of course, immediately retreats and does not sleep for the rest of the evening.
+In the morning, a black rose is waiting for her on the steps.